Queen bee: Queen rearing

 Queen rearing is the process by which beekeepers raise queen bees from young fertilized worker bee larvae.
 The most commonly used method is known as the Doolittle method.
 In the Doolittle method, the beekeeper grafts larvae, which are 24 hours or less of age, into a bar of queen cell cups.
 The queen cell cups are placed inside of a cell-building colony.
 A cell-building colony is a strong, well-fed, queenless colony that feeds the larva royal jelly and develops the larvae into queen bees.

 After approximately 10 days, the queen cells are transferred from the cell building colony to small mating nuclei colonies, which are placed inside of mating yards.
 The queens emerge from their cells inside of the mating nuclei.
 After approximately 7–10 days, the virgin queens take their mating flights, mate with 10–20 drone bees, and return to their mating nuclei as mated queen bees.

-Queen rearing can be practiced on a small scale by hobbyist or sideline beekeepers raising a small amount of queens for their own use, or can be practiced on a larger, commercial scale by companies that produce queen bees for sale to the public.
+Queen rearing can be practiced on a small scale by hobbyist or sideline beekeepers raising a small number of queens for their own use, or can be practiced on a larger, commercial scale by companies that produce queen bees for sale to the public.
 As of 2017, the cost of a queen honeybee ranges from $25 to $32.

 Beekeepers can also utilize alternative methods of queen rearing.
 Examples are the Jenter kit, walk-away split, Cloake board, and artificial insemination.